-D. Anglicans in every region should now consider whether they can work towards relationships of full communion with Lutherans.
-In 2017 the LWF published The Anglican-Lutheran International Coordinating Committee (ALICC) text: Liberated by God's Grace: Anglican-Lutheran Reflections Prepared by an international bilateral committee, it is a devotional resource for common reflection on what, in God's grace, we are called to be as Anglican and Lutheran congregations and parishes as the Church today.
-It picks up on the themes of Human beings Not for Sale; Creation Not for Sale; Freed to Serve: Diakonia.
-What's next?
+In 2017 the LWF published a text prepared by the Anglican-Lutheran International Coordinating Committee (ALICC), Liberated by God's Grace: Anglican-Lutheran Reflections.

+Prepared by an international bilateral committee, it is a devotional resource for common reflection on what, in God's grace, we are called to be as Anglican and Lutheran congregations and parishes as the Church today.

+It picks up on the themes of 'Human Beings - Not for Sale', 'Creation - Not for Sale' and 'Freed to Serve - Diakonia'.

-We have agreed that we have made so much progress that all the major doctrinal work has been done, and that now it is time to increase our collaboration, and to widen the places where full communion can be established.
+We have agreed that we have made so much progress that all the major doctrinal work has been done, and that now it is time to increase our collaboration and to widen the places where full communion can be established.

 The Anglican-Lutheran International Commission on Unity and Mission (ALICUM), which will encourage this collaboration, has begun to take shape and will meet in plenary for the first time in 2023.
-The Anglican co-chair is the Rt Revd Given Gaula (Tanzania); ALICUM will follow the model of IARCCUM and pair Anglican and Lutheran bishops in particular localities to encourage joint work on the ground and to coordinate communal reflection on this work in occasional plenary meetings.
+The Anglican Co-Chair is the Rt Revd Given Gaula (Tanzania);

+ALICUM will follow the model of IARCCUM and pair Anglican and Lutheran bishops in particular localities to encourage joint work on the ground and to coordinate communal reflection on this work in occasional plenary meetings.

 The Anglican Co-Chair is Bishop Given Gaula, and the Lutheran Co-Chair is Bishop Cindy Halmarrson.

-Meetings of ALIC III 2009 Sweden 2010 Ohio, USA 2011 Jerusalem Meetings of Anglican-Lutheran International Co-ordinating Committee ALICC 2013 Finland 2014 Hong Kong 2015 Johannesburg, South Africa 2016 Adelaide, Australia Methodist: The World Methodist Council Anglican-Methodist International Commission for Unity and Mission (AMICUM) History The international dialogue between Anglicans and Methodists had its beginning in the Lambeth Conference of 1988.
+Meetings of ALIC III 2009 Sweden 2010 Ohio, USA 2011 Jerusalem Meetings of the Anglican-Lutheran International Co-ordinating Committee (ALICC) 2013 Finland 2014 Hong Kong 2015 Johannesburg, South Africa 2016 Adelaide, Australia

+Methodist: The World Methodist Council

+Anglican-Methodist International Commission for Unity and Mission (AMICUM)

+The international dialogue between Anglicans and Methodists had its beginning in the Lambeth Conference of 1988.
 The invitation by the Anglican bishops to begin formal conversations was enthusiastically accepted by the World Methodist Council (WMC).

 The WMC Churches have a membership similar in size to the Anglican Communion, with a secretariat in the USA.
 Many Methodist Churches are ordered with a personal episcopate.

 The first phase of dialogue culminated in the report Sharing in the Apostolic Communion 1996.

-The second phase ran from 2009 to 2013, and resulted in the report by the Anglican- Methodist International Commission for Unity and Mission (AMICUM): Into All The World: Being and Becoming Apostolic Churches (2014), published by the ACC.
+The second phase ran from 2009 to 2013, and resulted in a report by the Anglican- Methodist International Commission for Unity and Mission (AMICUM), Into All the World: Being and Becoming Apostolic Churches (2014), published by the ACC.

+Into All the World: Being and Becoming Apostolic Churches

+Paul Avis writes: